jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/10_material_non_implication.rst

     def material_non_implication(p, q):
         return False

-  the terminal shows an :ref:`AssertionError` for the second case
+  the terminal shows :ref:`AssertionError` for the second case
 * I add a condition for it

   .. code-block:: python